macrozone/toggle-box-bridge/README.md

 ## Create modules, container, component or collection
 To create a new module, container, component or collection use mantra-cli.
-It will generate all files and stories for storybook.You should develop and design your components in storybook.
+It will generate all files and stories for a storybook.You should develop and design your components in a storybook.

 When you create a new collection put the schema definition into the "/lib/schema" folder.
 That makes it easy to export a schema.
-If for example you need it in a component for a form.
+If for example, you need it in a component for a form.

 ## Testing